Jobs at Sharp

 The residency program application cycle for 2017-2018 is now closed.
 For questions, please email residency director Grant Lum, PharmD, or one of the current PGY1 pharmacy residents: Krista Ouellette, Chong Fang, Nhi Dinh, and Anh Nguyen.

 As per PhORCAS, complete applications should include the following as well as meet any additional requirements by PhORCAS:

-- College transcript
+- School of pharmacy transcript

 - Curriculum vitae

 Please review and download the following materials: